-Johnson has won his personal injury suit, but perhaps other victims of Monsanto could join together in a class action lawsuit.
+Johnson has won his personal injury suit, but perhaps other victims of Monsanto could join together in a class-action lawsuit.

-A class action lawsuit happens when many people who have been injured by the same defendant become represented as a “class” or group, which helps to resolve the case in a single proceeding instead of a hundred individual cases.
+A class-action lawsuit happens when many people who have been injured by the same defendant become represented as a “class” or group, which helps to resolve the case in a single proceeding instead of a hundred individual cases.

-- Exxon Mobil: Originated by the horrific Exxon Valdez oil spill, which affected thousands of people and their livelihoods.
+- Exxon Mobil: Originated from the horrific Exxon Valdez oil spill, which affected thousands of people and their livelihoods.
 ExxonMobil was ordered to pay 500 million in punitive damages to all those harmed by the spill, such as the fishermen and landowners.

 - Brown v.
 Board of Education: One of the biggest victories for the civil rights movement, it declared the end of the “separate but equal” racial segregation of schools in America.
 The lawsuit was led by Thurgood Marshall, the first black justice of the Supreme Court.

 - Anderson v.
-Pacific Gas & Electric Co.: Anyone remember Erin Brockovich starring Julia Roberts?
+Pacific Gas & Electric Co.: Anyone remembers Erin Brockovich starring Julia Roberts?
 It was based on a true story.
-In 1996, when the original case was concluded, it became the biggest civil settlement in history, at a whooping $333 million.
+In 1996, when the original case was concluded, it became the biggest civil settlement in history, at a whopping $333 million.
 Residents of Hinkley, California, sued Pacific Gas & Electric Co for knowingly dumping wastewater that was contaminated with a known carcinogen, chromium-6, into the area’s groundwater.